-Even after offering that much, it can be purchased for a budget-friendly price of $2.49/mo and comes with a 30-day money-back guarantee.
+Even after offering that much, it can be purchased for a budget-friendly price of $2.30/mo (82% Off on 2 Years + 2 Months Free Plan) and comes with a 30-day money-back guarantee.

 To learn more about this provider, check out our Surfshark review.

-3. NordVPN – Secure VPN for Raspberry Pi
+3. NordVPN – Super-secure VPN for Raspberry Pi

 NordVPN is a secure VPN for Raspberry Pi.
 NordVPN has established its reputation for offering the most advanced security, privacy, and data protection.